org-tigris-jsapar/jsapar/docs/basics.md

 Each error event contains detailed information about where in the input the error occurred and what was the cause of the errors.

-You can also access all errors that have occurred while parsing directly on the `Line` object so if you want to deal with the errors together with you parsing code, you can just register an error event listener that does nothing in order to avoid exceptions and handle errors when dealing with the lines.
+You can also access all errors that have occurred while parsing a line directly on the `Line` object so if you want to deal with the errors together with you parsing code, you can just register an error event listener that does nothing in order to avoid exceptions and handle errors when dealing with the lines instead.
 # Composing
 ## Error handling
 # Converting